How to Calculate P-Value in Linear Regression in Excel (3 Methods)

 T.TEST Function

-We will determine P-value for correlation here by using the CORREL, T.DIST.2T functions.
+In this method, we’ll determine the P-value for correlation using the CORREL and T.DIST.2T functions.
+Follow these steps:

 how to calculate P value in linear regression in Excel